Veeraphol Sahaprom: Retirement

 Veeraphol announced his retirement from boxing at the age of 39 following a loss to Vusi Malinga in a world title eliminator on June 12 in Bangkok, Thailand.
 However, he made a comeback less than a year later on March 20, 2009, when he knocked out Yudi Arema.

 After retiring, Veeraphol opened a Thai food restaurant in Chaiyaphum province, his wife's hometown.
 Sometimes, he even takes time to cook the food himself.
 He also works as a trainer at the Dabransarakarm gym in Maha Sarakham province.

 At the end of 2017, Veeraphol returned to competition again, this time in Muay Thai style.
 He faced his old rival Samson Dutch Boy Gym in a special bout at Lumpinee Stadium.
 Despite a strong effort, the 49-year-old Sahaprom lost by decision in front of a large and enthusiastic crowd.

-In 2023, Sylvie von Duuglas-Ittu contacted Veeraphol and filmed an extensive session with him for her Muay Thai Library project.
+In 2023, American vlogger and fellow Muay Thai practitioner Sylvie von Duuglas-Ittu contacted Veeraphol and filmed an extensive session with him for her Muay Thai Library project.